Uninett/kubernetes-terraform/README.md

     Spectrum_Scale_Advanced-4.2.2.1-x86_64-Linux-install

 in `ansible/roles/gpfs/files`.
-Ask around for how to get it.
+Ask around for how to get it, or you can disable the `gpfs` task in `worker.yaml`.